davhofer/start_hack/README.md

 * Train a regression model (XGBoost).
 * https://github.com/davhofer/start_hack/tree/master/model.

-### 4) Develop a user interface
+### 4) User interface

-* Simple web interface where to user inputs journey details: start point, destination and travel date+time.
+* Web interface where to user inputs journey details: start point, destination and travel date+time.
+* User receives a prediction for the latest time when a bike spot on the desired connection is available.

-### 5) Couple user input with real-time data
+### 5) Complement user input with real-time data
-* Requests to SBB API to get train connection for the requested journey.
+* Requests to SBB API to find the train connection for the requested journey.
-*
+* Request to meteomatics to predict weather on the journey date.